 In the Editor Folder Location dialog box, enter the new installation location and click Done.

-In the Add components to your install dialog box, select the components to install with the Editor, and click Done.
+Click the Next button and select the modules you want to install with the Editor.
 If you don’t install a component now, you can add it later if you need to.
+When you’ve selected all the modules you need, click Done.

 If you are installing multiple Editor versions, the first installation starts as soon as the download is complete.
 Other selected versions download simultaneously and queue to start when the current installation finishes.